CEFGA Honors Employees and Companies with Inaugural Awards Program

 To recognize and celebrate individuals and companies who are making a difference in the industry’s fight to find and develop craft professionals, CEFGA hosted the First Annual Craft Pro Champions Awards Breakfast at The Gathering Spot in Atlanta on August 8, 2019.
 More than 70 industry professionals attended the event, which honored 12 individuals and companies as Georgia’s best construction field-level employees and employers.

-(Scroll to the bottom of this page for the list of winners and a photo gallery, and watch the entire program on our YouTube channel.)
+(Scroll to the bottom of this page for the list of winners and a photo gallery, and watch the entire program on our YouTube channel.
+For information and applications for the 2020 Craft Pro Champions Awards, click here.)

 The Craft Pro Champions Awards were created out of a partnership between CEFGA and Atlanta CareerRise, who together pursued and won the Job Quality Initiative Grant offered by the National Fund for Workforce Solutions.